-Temperature cools at increasing elevations, thus as average temperatures increase in a region, the prediction is that species will track cooler temperatures by shifting to higher elevations (Figure 1: upper panel; e.g., Inouye et al., 2000, McDonald & Brown, 1992, Pauli et al., 1996).
+Temperature cools at increasing elevations, thus as average temperatures increase in a region, species are expected to track temperatures by shifting to higher elevations (Figure 1: upper panel; e.g., Inouye et al., 2000, McDonald & Brown, 1992, Pauli et al., 1996).
 Such upward tracking could include an upward contraction or shift of just the lower or upper end of the species’ range, or both range limits depending on the location on the montane gradient, and the consistency of the response between the range edges.
 The published resurveys of historical montane gradients do provide strong evidence that some organisms are shifting their ranges to higher elevations.
 For example, many small mammals have shifted upwards in the western United States (Moritz et al., 2008, Rowe et al., 2015, Rowe et al., 2010).
 Many alpine plants in Europe have shifted higher with climate change (Engler et al., 2011, Grabherr et al., 1994, Lenoir et al., 2008, Pauli et al., 1996), moths in the Asian tropics have shifted upwards by an average of 67 m (Chen et al., 2009), and a review of montane shifts detected an 11 m increase in elevational ranges per decade across organisms (Chen et al., 2011).
 But the upward shifts are not the whole story; one critical element is the variability in responses on these gradients.
 Overall the shifts are upward, but individual species also demonstrate unexpected responses like downward shifts or no detectable changes (Figure 1: lower panel; Crimmins et al., 2011, Lenoir et al., 2010, McCain & King, 2014, Rowe et al., 2015).
 The location of the mountain appears important.
 For example, American pika on small, isolated sky islands in the western US are experiencing local extirpations linked to higher temperatures, decreased precipitation, and lack of rock ice features (Beever et al., 2003, Beever et al., 2010, Beever et al., 2011, Millar & Westfall, 2010).
 But the same species in the more expansive, taller, and interconnected southern Rocky Mountains appear to have few, if any, local extirpations (Erb et al., 2011).
 Unfortunately, that is the only multi-site climate change study on mammals in the US Rocky Mountains (McCain & King, 2014).

 Other important biogeographic factors mediating responses may include the latitude of the mountain, the location of the mountain in relationship to the species’ geographic range, and the size, height and isolation of the mountain (e.g., McCain & King, 2014).
 Traits of the species themselves like body size, activity times, and physiology may also mediate who responds as predicted to climate change and who does not (e.g., Angert et al., 2011, McCain & King, 2014, Moritz et al., 2008).
 So far, such mediating traits are rarely detected in individual montane gradient studies.
 But for mammals, despite some initial lack of trait detection (e.g., Angert et al., 2011, Moritz et al., 2008), McCain and King (2014) detected that body size, activity patterns, and locations of latitudinal and elevational ranges were important in explaining which North American mammal species responded as predicted to climate change.
 Surely if traits were important to mediating responses, we would also detect them on individual mountain gradients or particular regional studies encompassing multiple species as long as sufficient variability in the traits was exhibited among the species.
 Strong associations in species traits with climate change responses would enable better predictions and improve conservation outcomes for the types of species most at risk from large, fast, detrimental environmental change.